 |When:||Thursday 30 November 2017; 4:30pm - 6:30pm|

-Published on Friday 21 July 2017, 10:00am
+Published on Friday 22 September 2017, 10:00am

 Many young people face obstacles when trying to secure stable accommodation due to no rental history, lack of affordable housing, and no employment to sustain rental leases.
-The Hope to Home in Whittlesea pilot project will address these issues by:
+The Hope to Home in Whittlesea pilot program will address these issues by:

-Please contact us if you would like to become a project partner and support at risk young people and young families.
+Please contact us if you would like to become a partner and support at risk young people and young families.